-Marjaavaan: How Does Tara Sutaria Deal With The Trolls?
+Marjaavaan: Here's How Tara Sutaria Deals With Trolls

-Despite not being a 'nepotism' product, actress Tara Sutaria received a while lot of flak for her début movie, Student Of The Year 2.
-The film also marked the début of Chunky Pandey's daughter, Ananya Panday and it got trolled mercilessly during its release.
-While Tara failed to woo audience with her acting skills in her first outing, she has challenged herself a bit in her second outing - Marjaavaan, in which she plays a mute girl.
+Despite not being a 'nepotism' product, actress Tara Sutaria received a whole lot of flak for her début movie, Student of the Year 2.
+The film also marked the début of Chunky Pandey's daughter, Ananya Panday and got trolled mercilessly during its release.
+While Tara failed to woo the audience with her acting skills in her first outing, she has challenged herself a bit in her second feature - Marjaavaan, in which she plays a mute girl.

-Speaking of her character in Marjaavaan, Tara says, "Both the films are from completely different zones.
+Speaking of her character in Marjaavaan, the PYT said in a recent interview, "Both the films are from completely different zones.
 I am really lucky to have learned sign language for my second film ( Marjaavaan).
 It's something that I hope to be able to use in regular life as well.
 Speaking in sign language is not easy.
 I hope the deaf community in our country identifies and hopefully likes Zoya (Tara's character) in the film.
-I hope I have done it right."
+I hope I have done it right." (sic)

-In the same interview, Tara also spoke about the cons of being a celebrity and how does she deal with the trolls.
-To which Tara said that she feels that it's important to have family backing.
-She also asserted that her parents are her best friends and they understand that 'trolling' comes with the territory.
+In the same interview, Tara also spoke about the cons of being a celebrity and how she deals with trolls.
+The actress feels it's important to have the family's backing.
+The SOTY 2 star also asserted that her parents are her best friends and they understand 'trolling' comes with the territory.

 "In the beginning, I was really sensitive about these things.
 But now, I realise that it's a part of our job.
 It's now sometimes a little bit amusing.
 It's a bit funny and most of it is untrue.
 So it's fine.
 I take it with a pinch of salt," added Tara.